ct-bess/Randal/README.md

-# Randal: My Rambunctious Screeps AI
+# Randal: My Paleolithic Screeps AI

 The theme of Randal is: *Chronobauble on the floor.
 What will he do????*